rise-tools/rise-tools/docs/docs/advanced.md

 }
 ```

-> Note: When using Rise JSX, this is automatically set for you.
+When using JSX, this setting is automatically applied and you should not worry about this.